-To create the state \eqref{eq:rho}, we use a continuous wave (CW) $355\,\mathrm{nm}$ pump laser beam and two adjacent BiBO (BiB$_3$O$_6$) type I crystals with their optic axis aligned orthogonally to each other \cite{kwiat_99}, generating polarization entangled SPDC photon pairs.
-The pump laser beam is initially vertically polarized and passes through a half-wave plate (HWP$p$) oriented at an angle $\theta_p$ relative to its fast axis, which is horizontally aligned.
-It then traverses two adjacent BiBO crystals, where a type-I SPDC process generates an entangled photon pair (referred to as trigger and signal).
-Symbolically, one has
+To generate the state $\rho_\mf{c}$, we employ a continuous-wave $355\,\mathrm{nm}$ pump laser and two adjacent type-I BiBO (BiB$_3$O$_6$) crystals with orthogonal optic axes~\cite{kwiat_99}, producing polarization-entangled photon pairs via SPDC.
+The vertically polarized pump first passes through a half-wave plate (HWP$_p$) set at an angle $\theta_p$ relative to its horizontally aligned fast axis, and then through the BiBO crystals, where SPDC generates the entangled trigger-signal pair.
+Symbolically, this process yields

-where $|E_0|^2$ is the laser intensity, {$\ket{\Psi}$ is the two-photon state in terms of the horizontal $\ket{HH}$ and vertical $\ket{VV}$ polarization two-photon states.
-The next step involves measuring the trigger photon without resolving its polarization.
-Mathematically, this is achieved by taking the partial trace over the polarization state subspace of that photon: